salcode/modify-comment-parent/readme.txt

 == Screenshots ==

-1. When the plugin is running, there will be a warning on the backend of the website.
+1. The backend comment edit page.
-1. Lies!
-The email wasn't really sent, we're running Stop Emails
+1. The new Comment Parent field.

 == Changelog ==